 MTA Press Releases

-With just over a week to go before the UK’s premier manufacturing technologies showcase kicks off, the MACH 2016 team have announced their full plans for Learning and Development Zone.
+With just three weeks to go before the UK’s premier manufacturing technologies showcase kicks off, the MACH 2018 team have announced their full plans for the Education and Development Zone.

 The Education and Development Zone will serve as a base for student visitors, as well as housing some exciting cutting edge educational projects.
 Over 3500 students attended MACH 2016 and the organisers are hoping for an equally as successful show this year.